Bob Gibson (gibsobo02)

 - Born June 19, 1957 in Philadelphia, PA USA

-Gibson was signed as a free agent in 1979 and spent 1979-82 in the minors.
+Gibson was signed as a free agent in 1979 and spent 1979 to 1982 in the minors.
 His ERA dropped each year as he was converted to a reliever and got experience.
 In 1982, split between two teams in AA and AAA ball, he had a 2.06 ERA with 20 saves and a 7-3 record.
 The next year he was in the majors.

 In 1984 his ERA was not as good at the major league level, and he spent some time in AAA ball, primarily as a starter.
 He then came back in 1985 to spend the whole season in the majors, posting an ERA of 3.90, the same ERA he had in 1983.

-In 1986 he struggled again in the majors, and he spent more time as a minor league starter, this time going 10-4 for Vancouver.
-After the season he was drafted in the 1986 Rule V Draft by the Chicago White Sox, but was released on March 30, 1987 and signed as a free agent with the Mets organization.
-His major league career ended in 1987 when he had one appearance in July with the 1987 Mets while pitching most of the season for Tidewater as a starter with a record of 11-7.
-He also pitched 10 games in 1988 with Rochester, with an excellent ERA of 1.21.
+In 1986 he struggled again in the majors, and he spent more time as a minor league starter, this time going 10-4 for the Vancouver Canadians.
+After the season he was drafted in the 1986 Rule V Draft by the Chicago White Sox, but was released on March 30, 1987 and signed as a free agent with the New York Mets organization.
+His major league career ended with one final appearance with the Mets in July while pitching most of the season for the Tidewater Tides as a starter with a record of 11-7.
+He also pitched 10 games in 1988 with the Rochester Red Wings, with an excellent ERA of 1.21.

 In Japan, Gibson pitched for the Yakult Swallows.